 As mentioned above, borax is the main component of Terro.
 Borax is a natural mineral that you can find in many everyday products.
 This component is a mineral and a salt of boric acid.

-It is usually found in grocery stores next to laundry detergents in the form of a white powder.
+It is usually found in grocery stores next to laundry detergents as a white powder.

 Besides being the main ingredient in Terro, Borax is present in many everyday products such as toothpaste, laundry detergents, cleaning products, and makeup products.